CloudCannon/documentation/_docs/editing/collections.md

 Collections are for managing groups of structured content.
 The concepts are similar to [Blogging](/editing/blogging/), without the chronological restriction.
 Collections have many applications, including: API documentation, products, albums and blog authors.

-CloudCannon provides an easy-to-use interface for managing collections.
-To access the CloudCannon collections interface:
+To access the easy-to-use CloudCannon interface for managing collections:

 1. Add a Jekyll site with at least one collection
-2. Go to the tab for your collection in the *Collections* section
+2. Go to the tab for your collection in the *Explore* section

 ![Empty collections interface](/images/editing/collections/collections-interface.png){: srcset="/images/editing/collections/collections-interface.png 800w, /images/editing/collections/collections-interface@2x.png 1600w"}
 {: .has-screenshot}